OpenNebula/docs/source/installation_and_configuration/index.rst

 Installation and Configuration
 ================================================================================

-The Installation and Configuration Guide provides instructions on how to carry out a production-ready installation of OpenNebula with HA or federation, and how to configure the main OpenNebula services.
-To know how to manage and operate your cloud, go to the Management and Operations Guide.
-To deploy customized clusters, go to the Deployment Guides after completing this guide.
+The Installation and Configuration Guide provides instructions and reference on OpenNebula in production environments, including automatic or manual installation, advanced configurations such as HA or federation, and configuration of the OpenNebula services.

+To learn how to manage and operate your cloud, consult the :ref:`Management and Operations Guide <management_and_operations>`.
+To deploy customized clusters, refer to the :ref:`Deployment guides <open_cluster_deployment>` after completing this guide.

 .. toctree::
    :maxdepth: 2

+   Automatic Deployment <automatic_deployment/index>
    Front-end Installation <frontend_installation/index>
    Large-scale Deployment <large-scale_deployment/index>
    High Availability <ha/index>